ganapativs/bttn.css/README.md

 - `bttn-no-outline` (Don't show outline when navigating with keyboard/interact using mouse or touch)

 #### Usage
-Include `dist/bttn.min.css` in head of your html file and start using class in your button.
+Include `bttn.min.css` from `dist` folder or download `bttn.min.css` from [cdnjs](https://cdnjs.com/libraries/bttn.css) and add it to head of your html file and start using CSS classes to your button.
 <pre>
 &lt;button class="bttn-material-circle bttn-md"&gt;
   &lt;i class="icon-menu"&gt;&lt;/i&gt;